Algerian mouse: Behaviour and ecology

-Adult males range across a territory of around 340 m2, which overlaps with the ranges of neighbouring females, but not with those of other males.
-Although they defend at least the core areas of their ranges from other mice, they are less aggressive than house mice, establishing dominance through ritual behaviour rather than overt violence.
-The mice have been reported to clear away their own faeces from areas they regularly inhabit or use, either by picking up the droppings in their mouths or pushing them along the ground with their snouts.
+Male and female adults are frequently captured in the same location, implying a close relationship with their environment.
+The sedentary nature of older males at the beginning of reproduction suggests territorial organization, although it does not fiercely try to exclude others from its territory.
+Adult males range across a territory of around 340 m2, which overlaps with the ranges of neighboring females, but not with those of other males.
+Although they defend at least the core areas of their ranges from other mice, they are less aggressive than the house mouse, establishing dominance through ritual behavior rather than overt violence.
+Lactating females are more aggressive than other females.
+Each male territory overlaps with the territory of at least two females.
+Daily displacements vary depending on the habitat, sex, age, and season.
+The average ranges from 27.8 to 112 m.
+Algerian mouse is sympatric with house mouse but usually does not share habitats.
+Competition between the two species depends on habitat quality, and the Algerian mouse dominates in the driest habitats.
+The mouse has been reported to clear away their own faeces from areas they regularly inhabit or use, either by picking up the droppings in their mouths or pushing them along the ground with their snouts.
 This hygienic behaviour is notably different from that of the closely related house mouse.

-In laboratory conditions, male Algerian mice show care for their offspring, including gathering and protecting their young and sharing nests.
-In field conditions, male Algerian mice not only provide care for their offspring but also participate in territorial defense and food provisioning.
-Males play a significant role in ensuring the survival and well-being of their offspring.

 Reproduction

 Algerian mice breed for nine months of the year, but are sexually inactive from November to January.
 Although they can breed during any other month, they have two breeding seasons during which they are particularly active.
 In April and May, adults surviving from the previous year produce a new generation of mice, then both they and their new offspring breed during the second peak in August to September.
-Gestation lasts 19 to 20 days, and results in the birth of two to 10 blind and hairless pups, with about five being average.
+Gestation lasts 19 to 20 days, and results in the birth of two to ten blind and hairless pups, with about five being average.

 The young begin to develop fur at two to four days, their ears open at three to five days, and their eyes open at 12 to 14.
-The young begin to eat solid food as soon as they are able to see, but are not fully weaned for about three or four weeks, leaving the nest shortly thereafter.
+The young begin to eat solid food as soon as they can see, but are not fully weaned for about three or four weeks, leaving the nest shortly thereafter.
 They reach the full adult size at eight to nine weeks, by which time they are already sexually mature.
 They have been reported to live up to 15 months.

+Male mice exhibit strong affiliative behavior towards their usual mate, regardless of their reproductive state.
+There is a socio-spatial link between a single male and a single female, which could imply a social monogamous mating system.
+Additionally, male and female mice form stable pair bonds that persist throughout the breeding season.
+These pairs exhibit coordinated behaviors such as nest building and territory defense, indicating a high level of social and behavioral compatibility.
+The reproductive state of female mice (virgin or paired) seemed unaffected by encounters with male mice.